BRICS: Bi-level feature Representation of Image CollectionS: Related Work

 \subsection{Image Synthesis via Latent Diffusion}

 Recently, diffusion models~\cite{sohl2015deep,ho2020denoising,kingma2021variational,dhariwal2021diffusion} have demonstrated their superiority over VAE~\cite{kingma2013auto}, GANs~\cite{goodfellow2020generative}, Flow-based models~\cite{kingma2018glow} in terms of sample quality, ease of training, and scalability.
 Latent Diffusion Models~\cite{rombach2022high} (LDM) have been proposed to perform diffusion process on the latent codes of images instead of raw pixels.
 In a vanilla LDM, diffusion is usually performed on the indexings of VQ codebook entries.
 However, as mentioned above, the VQ codebooks usually suffer from low usage rates.
-In contrast, the key codes from our representation admit much higher utilization of the hash table entries with improved expressivity.
-Hence, BRIGHT naturally supports applying LDM on the key codes, leading to image synthesis results with more accurate structures and less distortions.
+In contrast, the key codes from our representation admit much higher utilization of the feature grid entries with improved expressivity, bounded variance and a relaxed precision that can all benefit the following diffusion process.